Zuzmen/NASA_API/README.md

-Small photo-gallery which shows you photos from Mars.
+Small photo-gallery which shows you photos from Mars

 Technologies and handy tools: